 SP - NYY

-Gerrit Cole (1-0) allowed three runs on six hits and two walks while striking out eight over six innings in Monday's 9-3 Game 1 win over the Rays.
+Gerrit Cole pitched six innings, allowing four runs on five hits and two walks while striking out eight in New York’s 5-4 win over the Red Sox on Friday.